edgeworx/docs/content/en/docs/guides/build-new.md

 - Install TensorFlow using command `pip install tensorflow`

+## 2. Build your Darcy AI app

-## 2. Create your application Python file and import libraries
+### Create your application Python file and import libraries

 You only need a single Python file to build a Darcy AI application.
 Open a new .py file in your favorite IDE and name it whatever you want.
 Then add the following statements at the top to include